MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 - For protected Exchange data, synchronization transfers an incremental VSS snapshot using the Exchange VSS writer.
 Recovery points are created for each synchronization and express full backup.

-- SQL Server databases that are log-shipped, in read-only mode, or that use the simple recovery model do not support incremental backup.
+- SQL Server databases that are log-shipped, in read-only mode, or that use the simple recovery model don't support incremental backup.
 Recovery points are created for each express full backup only.
 For all other SQL Server databases, synchronization transfers a transaction log backup, and recovery points are created for each incremental synchronization and express full backup.
 The transaction log is a serial record of all the transactions that have been performed against the database since the transaction log was last backed up.

-- Windows SharePoint Services and Microsoft Virtual Server do not support incremental backup.
+- Windows SharePoint Services and Microsoft Virtual Server don't support incremental backup.
 Recovery points are created for each express full backup only.

 Incremental synchronizations require less time than performing an express full backup.
 However, the time required to recover data increases as the number of synchronizations increases.
 This is because DPM must restore the last full backup and then restore and apply all the incremental synchronizations up to the point in time selected for recovery.